leannejdong/leannejdong/README.md

 - 🌱 Hybrid numerical methods for hyperbolic PDE
 - 🌱 Try to stay focus in writing my two postdoc papers
 - 🔭 Working on Async C++ REST API 💜
-- Contact me on twitter or Linkedin if feel like it...